tcivie/tcivie/README.md

 # Welcome to my profile! 🌟

 My name is Gleb Tcivie and I am a B.Sc. student in Software Engineering at SCE College of Engineering in my 4th year 🎓.
-I am currently working as a Connectivity Engineer at AccessFintech, where I have been honing my skills in network protocols, Linux and other technologies.
+I am currently working as a Backedn Developer at AccessFintech, where I have been honing my skills in Golang, Scala and Java (And a bit of React).
 I have a strong passion for coding and always eager to learn new things.
 #### I code in
 ![Golang](https://img.shields.io/badge/Go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white)